Kinetic stabilization's effect on yogurt

 - tags: cooking

 Yogurt is a neat interplay of biology, chemistry, and physics.
-Physics is usually disregarded but I’ve found it to be a big contributor to the resulting texture of the yogurt.
+Physics is usually disregarded, but I’ve found it to be a big contributor to the resulting texture of the yogurt.

-The yogurt is slowly cultured and vat-set.
+[Straus yogurt] is slowly cultured and vat-set.
 Unlike other yogurts, which are incubated inside their plastic cups, we incubate our yogurt in stainless-steel vats and fill our recyclable plastic containers with cooled yogurt.

 I don’t understand all the forces at play, but in brief, we’re transforming liquid (milk) into a gel by neutralizing the electrostatic charge of the proteins so they can bind into a three-dimensional mesh.
 As the milk transitions to a gel, those delicate connections can be irreparably ruptured by movement.
+Maintaining a completely stationary vessel throughout fermentation and cooling preserves the delicate structural integrity of the developing gel.

 Batch 1

-- 20 minute denature at 185°F
+- 20-minute denature at 185°F

 - 8 hours at 110°F